trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-08-02 21:15:07 MDT.
+The information below was last updated at 2021-08-03 17:13:41 MDT.

-COVID vaccination update for August 2, 2021 (reports as of 11 PM ET):
+COVID vaccination update for August 3, 2021 (reports as of 7 PM ET):

--   Total shots given: 49,566,034
+-   Total shots given: 49,762,425
--   Shots per 100 people: 129.4
+-   Shots per 100 people: 130.0
--   Shots reported \*: 40,668
+-   Shots reported: 307,400
--   Inventory: 44.7 days (at avg pace)
+-   Inventory: 46.5 days (at avg pace)
--   Adults w/ 1+ Shots: 81.4%
+-   Adults w/ 1+ Shots: 81.2%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 49.6 million shots given – which is 83.0% of the total 59.7 million doses available.
-That means there’s 10.2 million shots waiting for arms!
+Canada is now up to 49.8 million shots given – which is 83.3% of the total 59.8 million doses available.
+That means there’s 10.0 million shots waiting for arms!

 Information on how to book your shot and help end this pandemic: